 Here in Colorado, we have two more months of school before summer break, and as of last week, we have taught ALL of our math standards!
 Yay!
-Now it's on to some collaborative projects, STEM activities, and enrichment while we review all of the concepts we worked on this year.
-Before we begin those super fun activities, though, we had to finish up our geometry and measurement unit, and I'm here to share some of the activities we did!
+Now it's on to some collaborative math projects, STEM activities, and enrichment while we review all of the concepts we worked on this year.
+Before we begin those super fun activities, though, we had to finish up our geometry and measurement unit, and I'm here to share some of the geometry activities we did!

 We started with area and perimeter.
 The notes they took were really basic since they remembered many of these skills from third grade.
-Here is another blog post I wrote about PERIMETER AND AREA with a ton of other ideas and activities that we did in the past and did again this go around!
+Here is another blog post I wrote about perimeter and area with a ton of other ideas and activities that we did in the past and did again this go around!

 Then, we worked on line study.
 This is one of my favorite parts because of the line study activity we do every year.
 Kids love it SO much!
 Here is a look at the very basic page in our booklet…

-Next it was on to Angles!
+Next it was on to angels.

-Next, it was on to Classifying Polygons.
+Next, it was on to classifying polygons.
 We really didn't spend too much time on this after we made our waterfall booklets.
 We played a few games during math workshop, and they caught on very quickly!